paulrobertlloyd/paulrobertlloyd-v3/src/_content/articles/dissertation/branding_itv_bbc.markdown

 The first real attempt to create a brand to rival Channel 4's came in 1989 when the Independent Television Association decided to create a new ITV corporate brand for its fragmented network, that would provide a consistent image across its regions with a stylish and meaningful design.

-{% figure caption:"<cite>McClellan, 1990</cite>" %}
+{% include blockquote.html
-> English Markell Pockett had to come up with a new logo that could incorporate fifteen regional variations into a single corporate image to counter the strong national images of new satellite stations like BSB.
+  quote="English Markell Pockett had to come up with a new logo that could incorporate fifteen regional variations into a single corporate image to counter the strong national images of new satellite stations like BSB." citation="McClellan, 1990"
-{% endfigure %}
+%}

 This was achieved by developing a generic ITV logo alongside regional variations where the 'V' was changed from a blue triangle with three cut outs, to highly stylised, almost heraldic imagery, loosely based on each regions own logo.
 A single but regionally adapted ident was created alongside a musical score composed by the same man responsible for Channel 4's -- David Dundas.
 This was played as a regions logo was stretched and blurred sideways to launch into an animation featuring images of Big Ben (representing current affairs and politics), dancers (entertainment), a couple in an embrace (drama), an athlete (sport) etc. before recombining to show the appropriate regionally adapted ITV logo.